-How to Count Cells in Excel
+How to Use the COUNT function in Excel

 Apart from storing and manipulating numbers, sometimes, you may want to use Excel to simply count numbers.